viraj19r/notes/javascript.md

 any other string (including "false" treated as true/truthy empty object and array and all other object and array treated as true/truthy nan null undefined treated as false/falsy

+### Statement vs Expression
+expression is right side part of equal sign statement is that which cannot be written in right side of an equal sign(if statement or complete part, left and right part of equal sign